 The Problem With Aussies Abroad

-On the same night, the coordinator of Red Frogs, Paul Mergard, tells me, “You find that Australians can lose a bit of their manners and they expect they can just run amok up in Bali.”
+On the same night, the coordinator of Red Frogs, Paul Mergard, told me, “You find that Australians can lose a bit of their manners and they expect they can just run amok up in Bali.”

 Obviously this trend – drunk and ignorant Australians heading to Bali for cheap drinks, relative luxury and total freedom – is nothing new.
-In fact, as far as most middle-class Aussies are concerned Bali has become a lowlife holiday destination, corrupted by bogans.
+In fact, as far as most middle-class Aussies are concerned, Bali has become a lowlife holiday destination, corrupted by bogans.
 So why do so many young Aussies feel the need to act up on the paradisiacal island?

 Maybe it’s because at home, young Australians are hemmed in by so many rules that they find it difficult to come to terms with the freedoms on offer in Bali.

 While Americans are simultaneously disgusted and enthralled by Cancun, Brits feel similarly about Magalluf and Canadians commit their debauchery in Cuba, Aussies seem particularly bad at travelling respectfully.

 A Daily Telegraph article published in 2013—pragmatically titled “The 10 Stupidest Things Australians Do While Travelling”—agued that young Australians have an excuse for being disrespectful overseas: “They are young and dumb, and their brains are yet to fully develop.”
 True to form, the DT provides a gross oversimplification, not only pandering to an old and conservative readership, but asserting their outright disdain for young people.

 Yet maybe there’s some truth in their rhetoric: maybe our nanny-state attitude to policy-making leaves young people a bit dumber.